chrissetyawan/aspnetmvc5-serversidepaging/README.md

 # aspnetmvc5-serversidepaging

-This is an example application using ASP.NET MVC 5 with datatable server side processing
+This is an example ASP.NET MVC 5 application with datatable server side processing

 Developer Tools :